redcic75/tourmagne-gpx-comparator/readme.md

 ## Good to know
 You can create test GPX files and view generated GPX files with https://gpx.studio/l/fr/.
 # To do
+- Deal with case when challenger gpx does not have timestamps
-- Performance indicator : now gives the time of track leaving to all points above tolerance => velocity is infinite on these segments => can give an advantage to the challenger => to be smoothened
+- Performance indicator :
+  - when the challenger is out of the reference track, time of the refpoint is taken from the closest point on the challenger track => It can  can give an advantage to the challenger, to be fixed
-- Refacto performance indicator calculation (distance per 24 hours)
+  - To be refactored
+  - Display the slowest zone on the map
 - Mapbox API key ?
 - Handle GPX with multiple tracks or multiple track segments
 - Display waiting message while loading big files or while comparing big files